NeilK-94/DataRepandQueryingProject/ReadMe.md

 The size of the stations could be decided by how many fire trucks they have and how many active members they have.

-List of small fire stations (stations with 1 trucj and less  than 10 members):
+List of small fire stations (stations with 1 truck and less than 10 members):

 *http://roscfirestations.com/size/[small]*
 where you replace [small] with the size of the station.